This fellowship works with these departments and clinics:

 Akron Children’s is a tobacco-free healthcare system.
 Prospective employees who test positive for nicotine will have their offer of employment rescinded and will not be permitted to start work.

 Our vision center has an active clinical and basic science service.
-The fellow will be encouraged to assist or to participate in any on-going laboratory and/or clinical investigation(s) initiated by Akron Children’s Hospital faculty members.
+The fellow will be encouraged to assist or to participate in any on-going laboratory and/or clinical investigation(s) initiated by Akron Children’s faculty members.
 The fellow will also be encouraged to generate their own studies/seminal work, but it will not be required for successful completion of their residency program.